Jen

 How supportive do you feel the city is to your needs?

 I've kind of created a routine and structure and spaces that I visit and revisit.
 So they know me.
-They, you know, they see me and they have a sense of what I'm trying to do is I navigate the neighborhood and [they] are supportive in that way.
-But that is connected, I think, with a kind of repeating in neighborhoods and finding a way to connect with different parts of the neighborhood where you feel like you're connecting or trying to build community.
-I think in New York, though, and it's not like this in every neighborhood.
-Cities are never monoliths, right?
-But I think, you know, there's dynamics of New York where there's not always a sense of everyone's welcome.
-A few years ago, I had a knee injury that required surgery.
-And navigating this city as someone with limited ability, long term mobility challenges, New York is like “good luck.”
-Stairs, ramps, or changes in tile to what is just like slick stairs when it rains or snow kind of salting, but not really, you know, things I was more used to in Chicago, like you got salt [spread on the ground] everywhere.
-It was just kind of not here.
-So navigating the city, if you have any sort of ability or mobility challenges, it's not easy.
-It's really not easy.
+They, you know, they see me and they have a sense of what I'm trying to do is I navigate the neighborhood and are supportive in that way.
+But that is connected, I think, with a kind of repeating presence in neighborhoods and finding a way to connect with different parts of the neighborhood where you feel like you're connecting or trying to build community.
+I think in New York, though, and it's not like this in every neighborhood because cities are never monoliths, there are dynamics of New York where there's not always a kind of sense that everyone's welcome.

-And then I think the other dynamic of, you know, feeling supported in a city like New York is financial.
-I mean, this city with all of its incredible opportunities and richness is financially challenging.
-My husband and I joke.
-His mom, when were first moving here, was said: “You know, it's.
-You know, it's so big.
-It's not Chicago.
-Are you sure about where you're moving?
-Are you going to be safe?”
-And my husband John said to his mother, he said, “You know, Jen and I, we know to look out for each other.
+Are you going to be safe?
+And my husband said to his mother: you know Jen and I, we know to look out for each other.
 We're always paying attention.
-I'm always watching what's going on with her.”
-And he said: “But we'll be okay.
-Really, the only thing I'm most worried about that I think is like a safety or a danger concern is financial.
-It's like this city is financially dangerous.”
-And he's like, “Oh, I'm kind of joking, but I think that's real New York.
-It is special in that way.”
+I'm always watching what's going on with her.
+And he said, but we'll be okay.
+He added: the thing I'm most worried about and that I think is a safety or a danger or a concern is financial.
+It's like this city is financially dangerous.
+And he remarked: oh, I'm kind of joking but not completely.
+I think he’s right, that's real, and New York is special in that way.

 It is financially challenging.
 And then also there's just this fear moments of precarity and that our conscience is.
 That doesn't always feel like a city that is supportive.
+It is financially challenging.
+And then also there's just these moments of fear and precarity that we’re conscious of, and thus.
+That doesn't always feel like a city that is supportive.

 Do you feel included in the city (as a person of value)?

-Like you say “hello” if someone makes eye contact with you.
-But I didn't expect that to happen here, and it did.
-And so in that way, I've had moments in New York over the last five years where I feel valued, and to the other point, and one of your other questions, I feel seen.
-So in this neighborhood, I think it's a particular [part of the] neighborhood in the West Village too.
-So something specific is happening here that maybe isn't happening in other spaces.
-But if I make eye contact with someone walking down the street, just like randomly, I'm not like, you know, seeking it out.
-But we are people passing each other in the world.
-If I make eye contact and I say hello to someone, they will say hello back.
-Or if I make eye contact with someone who's walking their dog, they would say good morning to me.
-And so in that way it's small.
-Some might see it as a kind of a throwaway.
-But I, I experience it as being valued and, and being seen.
+Like you say hello if someone makes eye contact with you.
+But I didn't expect that to happen here and it did.
+And so in that way I've had moments in New York over the last five years where I feel valued and to the other point and one of your other questions, I feel seen.
+Right.
+So in this neighborhood, I think it's a particular neighborhood as far as how people are seeing each other in the West Village too.
+Something specific is happening here that maybe isn't happening in other spaces.
+But if I make eye contact with someone walking down the street randomly, I'm not like seeking it out, it’s just people passing each other in the world, and if I make eye contact and I say hello to someone, they will say hello back.

 What would make the city more convenient for you?

-Public transportation, outdoor spaces, public waterfront spaces that are just open to anyone, you know.
-So those [are] things I appreciate about New York and those are also things that I appreciate about cities that I've lived in or that I've visited or that I didn't like about a city that I was in.
-There's always sidewalks and there's parks or stretches of space that you can't build on.
+Public transportation, outdoor spaces, public waterfront spaces that are open to anyone, you know.
+So those things I appreciate about New York and those are also things that I appreciate about cities that I've lived in or that I've visited.
+There are always sidewalks and there are parks or stretches of space that you can't build on.
 It's public space.
 And as you know, Chicago had long stretches of the waterfront that as part of its design and city planning, you couldn't build on.
 Now, is it always easy to get to those public spaces regardless of where you're at in the city?
-No, but I think for where I've landed, you know, that kind of accessibility has been good for me.
-I, again, I really like living here.
-So there's not much, based on my experience over the last few years that I feel I would seek to change to better support me or the things that I'd like to do and experience.
+No, but I think for where I've landed, that kind of accessibility has been good for me.

 And as a follow up to that.
 Was when you moved here, was that like in the consideration of where you all wanted to live or did you look for these things?